Potty training: How to get the job done

 Potty training is a major milestone.
 Get the facts on timing, technique and handling accidents.By Mayo Clinic Staff

-Potty training is a big step for kids and parents alike.
+Potty training is a big step for kids — and their parents.
 The secret to success?
 Timing and patience.

 Is it time?